-Whether it’s to take a stroll on the boardwalk, shop or dine in the village, or visit the Town Park, the Town of Duck is a great place for pedestrians.
-No other mode of travel offers such a convenient and stress free way to see the village, to experience the neighborhoods, and to enjoy the natural beauty of the town’s beaches, sounds, and coastal landscapes.
+Whether you’re strolling along the boardwalk, shopping or dining in the village, or enjoying an event at the Town Park, the Town of Duck offers wonderful opportunities for pedestrians.
+No other mode of travel offers such a convenient and stress free way to experience the activity of Duck Village, connect with local neighborhoods, and enjoy the natural beauty of the town’s beach, sound, and coastal landscapes.

 Duck Trail Side Street Crossing Safety Plan

 Following the Town of Duck’s adoption of the Comprehensive Pedestrian Plan, VHB conducted a review of the Duck Trail crossings of side streets intersecting with Duck Road north and south of the village.
 Field observations and crash data were collected to identify potential safety issues affecting road users and to gain a more detailed understanding of the intersection operations.
 The study took a hybrid approach in evaluating the corridor using traditional site-specific crash analysis in combination with a systemic review to comprehensively assess the operation of each crossing.
 Historical crash data from the last five (5) years was incorporated into the evaluation to determine factors which contribute to the crashes.
 The crossings were carefully reviewed in the field and evaluated for potential treatments using pavement markings, signing, and other traffic control devices which could reduce the potential for motor vehicle/bicycle crashes.
 This method provides a proactive approach for identifying improvements in locations which do not have documented crashes, yet have some level of safety concern associated with the current field conditions and operations.

 At a Town Council meeting on November 18th, 2015, representatives from VHB presented their designs for improvements at all side street crosswalks throughout the Town of Duck.
 Click here to view slides from the presentation, or view a video of the presentation below.